-- At the end of the policy year, any unused balance (i.e. portion of the \$500/\$250/\$125) that has not been paid out for medically related expenses will be rolled over to the next year. - Any claims in the new year are applied first to the amount that has been rolled over from the previous year.
+- At the end of the policy year, any unused balance in the employee's HCSA that has not been paid out for medically related expenses will be rolled over to the next year. - Any claims in the new year are applied first to the amount that has been rolled over from the previous year.
 At the end of the second year, if you have not used up the full amount that was rolled over from the previous year, that amount will be forfeited. - Important: Policy Year for the HCSA means the first pay period of the year (typically pay period 26) until the last pay period of the year (typically pay period 25).